elixir-lang/elixir-lang.github.com/getting-started/io-and-the-file-system.markdown

 ## `iodata` and `chardata`

 In all of the examples above, we used binaries when writing to files.
-In the chapter ["Binaries, strings and char lists"](/getting-started/binaries-strings-and-char-lists.html), we mentioned how strings are made of bytes while char lists are lists with Unicode codepoints.
+In the chapter ["Binaries, strings, and charlists"](/getting-started/binaries-strings-and-char-lists.html), we mentioned how strings are made of bytes while charlists are lists with Unicode codepoints.

 The functions in `IO` and `File` also allow lists to be given as arguments.
 Not only that, they also allow a mixed list of lists, integers, and binaries to be given: